DominikSzabo1/Meltron/README.md

 Developed and tested with R version 3.6.0 Planting of a Tree.
 Developend and maintained by Dominik Szabo with intellectual input from Christoph Thieme.
 Please get in touch for questions and issues: dominik.szabo at mdc-berlin.de
 Command line tool that calculates melting scores for user-specified input is under development

+Does this sync?
 Please check our preprint:
 __Winick-Ng, W., Kukalev, A., Harabula, I., Zea Redondo, L., Szabo, D. et al.:
 [Cell-type specialization in the brain is encoded by specific long-range chromatin topologies](https://www.biorxiv.org/content/10.1101/2020.04.02.020990v1)__